Copyright (c) 1998-2017,

 preached at the

 same time on the same day, thirteen miles apart.
-Word of this supernatural
+Word of the supernatural

 General